scotthelm/scotthelm.github.com.raw/_posts/2023-02-04-diagrams-as-text-plantuml.md

 ### Sequence Diagrams

 Sequences allow us to answer the quetion: "How do different parts of a process collaborate together?".
-Plantuml makes the creation of these types of diagrams quick and easy.
+PlantUML makes the creation of these types of diagrams quick and easy.
 We can quickly see which participants are involved in a process and what messages they send to each other to accomplish a task.

 ![sequence diagram example](//www.plantuml.com/plantuml/png/VP31RW8X48Rl-nJJlVi2FJIIJNiptLHUWB1_bSeE1cPhVFiYHCKcxNNuvkE3TH8JPPbzzoHxp22Bk7WONeL5l6DquiI3-YtWU4UADk7ReU-CbH1f99Ee7ut4m7rtp2fdtT6ma5RbI3jxW93QWUKH62em1BP8oGKc9GAUp6zGwzQapG7n4TXKe8IHtYFNvC1kfDLB3docBJoirF0wrIgFt-E4I5Ardo5IAXmccWkfrLMWqg40HtEUmT8uHdFE9pVBoScUh8bJNhupqR5GpK-DzGEoH2uu6Pv8Ab7jmxtGtdueTSF_JKFJrEurOSLGmJVdFONB7NdwLrLxUtstBcz20ikjEGzNrp3lmucClMpLZSrbuvK5iHZ1N-5CzO_Nu6cP_Gy0)